beepboop141/parallel_programming_with_cuda_notes/programming with cuda.md

     dim3 blockDim(32);
     dim3 gridDim((inputLength + blockDim.x - 1) / blockDim.x);
 ```
-So here, we have 32 threads per block (1 warp).
+So, in this case we have 32 threads per block, which is 1 warp.
 We need to also take in consideration warp divergence: in CUDA, if 10 threads are needed, 32 will be implemented anyways because of how the hardware is built (Single Instruction Multiple Threads)- therefore, the block dimensions are maximized for efficiency and can be different for various programs, according to their needs.
+This is also the reason of why you may notice that blocks are usually in powers of 2.

 Thus, the block dimensions will be (32, 0, 0).